Evaluating Inversely Associated BMI and Levels of Elevated MMP-8 by Predicting Mortality in Mechanically Ventilated Patients

 The results of the retrospective analysis showed that overweight people had a lower mortality rate than underweight individuals, with BMI identified as an independent protective factor.
 Bioinformatics analysis revealed matrix metalloproteinase 8 (MMP-8) as a gene with differential expression between the two groups.
 Following studies conducted afterward revealed that overweight individuals exhibited notably lower MMP-8 levels compared to underweight individuals (3.717 (2.628, 4.191) vs. 2.763 (1.923, 3.753) ng/ml, P= 0.002).
 Moreover, elevated MMP-8 levels were associated with a heightened mortality risk ( [OR] = 4.249, P= 0.005), suggesting that increased MMP-8 expression predicts the mortality danger among angular patients receiving mechanical ventilation.

-They concluded that obesity might have a protective effect in mechanically ventilated patients, and MMP-8 levels could go as a biomarker to predict mortality risk in this group.
+They concluded that obesity might have a protective effect in mechanically ventilated patients, and MMP-8 levels could be a biomarker to predict mortality risk in this group.

 Source: ccforum.biomedcentral.com/articles/10.1186/s13054-023-04579-3